NORDIC TEXTILE ART - MAKING LOOPS - NORDIC/BALTIC 2026

 9.30 -10.30 NTA Annual Meeting

-11.00 Time for visits to galleries and craft shops, Art and museums in Tallinn
+11.00 Time for visits to galleries, craft shops, Art museums and artists' studios in Tallinn

 16.30 Boarding the boat to Stockholm.
 Departure 18.00.